dirkkelly/dirkkelly/content/politics/america/pogo-trump-big-fat-love-find-common-ground.md

     name: Trumpular
     channel: pogo
 tags:
-- politics
+- Politics
-- pogo
+- Pogo
-- donald trump
+- Donald Trump
-- unite
+- Unite
-- community
+- Community
-- democracy
+- Democracy
-- resist
+- Resist
-- survive
+- Survive
 ---

 Thank you Pogo for spreading the message of love, with the voice of a sad, sad, broken, person.